-Maharashtra Effect: 'Don't let small differences unsettle us', PM Modi tells allies
+Sena Effect: 'Don't let small differences unsettle us', PM Modi tells allies

 New Delhi, Nov 17: Days after break up with BJP's oldest ally Shiv Sena, Prime Minister Narendra Modi on Sunday appealed to allies not to let 'small differences unsettle them'.